blawson69/MonsterLoot/README.md

 # MonsterLoot
 > **Database updated in version 2.0!** The database is now more consistent in language and provides more craftable items.
 If you are using a previous version, the default database will be automatically reset.
 If you have imported additions or changes, you will need to update your handouts and re-import them.
 [See below](#bestiary) for more information.
+>
+> Also added the option to hide the spoils from players.
+This can be turned on in the config menu (`!spoils --config`).
+When on, spoils will be whispered to the GM only.
+If LootGenerator is installed, spoils will be saved as whispered as well.

 This [Roll20](http://roll20.net/) script gives players an easy way to loot monsters and NPCs, gathering resources specific to each creature and its type.
 They can take the hide from griffon or the scales from a dragon, etc. If a creature wields a weapon, that actual weapon can be looted from the body.
 Poison can also be extracted from certain creatures that have poison.
 Each creature on the map can only be looted once, preventing players from trying to squeeze them all dry with multiple attempts.
 MonsterLoot relies on a database that can be modified to your liking, and is for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) and the D&D 5th Edition OGL Sheet.